spades1404/OpthaBotDevelopment/README.md

     git clone https://github.com/spades1404/OpthaBotDevelopment opthabot

+Now we need to get to the root directory:

+    cd opthabot

-Then open up a command prompt in the root directory of the clone (inside the folder called opthabot), now you will need to setup the venv to run the program in.
+Now you will need to setup the venv to run the program in.
 Run these commands to install your venv:

     python -m pip install --upgrade pip setuptools wheel virtualenv python -m virtualenv kivy_venv